kaelyn-rohm/Elk-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Modify the /etc/ansible/hosts file to include your VMs Private IP addresses under the [webserver] group.
+- Modify the /etc/ansible/hosts file to include your VMs Private IP addresses under the "webserver" group.
+Ex. [here](Ansible-Configs/hosts)
-- Copy the [filebeat-config.yml](Ansible-Configs/filebeat-config.yml) and [metricbeat-config.yml](Ansible-Configs/metricbeat-config.yml) to the /etc/ansible/files directory.
+- Copy the [filebeat-config.yml](Ansible-Configs/filebeat-config.yml) and [metricbeat-config.yml](Ansible-Configs/metricbeat-config.yml) files to the /etc/ansible/files directory.
-- Copy the filebeat-playbook.yml file to /etc/ansible/roles.
+- Copy the [filebeat-playbook.yml](Ansible-Playbooks/filebeat-playbook.yml) and [metricbeat-playbook.yml](Ansible-Playbooks/metricbeat-playbook.yml) files to /etc/ansible/roles.
 - Update the filebeat-config.yml file to include your ELK servers private IP address in line 1106 and 1806.
 - Update the metricbeat-config.yml file to include your ELK servers private IP address in line 62 and 95.
-- Run the playbook, and navigate to kibana at [ELK public IP]/app/kibana to check that the installation worked as expected.
+- Run the playbooks using `ansible-playbook filebeat-playbook.yml` and `ansible-playbook metricbeat-playbook.yml`, and navigate to kibana at [ELK public IP]/app/kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._